vtexdocs/help-center-content/docs/tutorials/en/setting-up-payments-with-khipu.md

 subcategory: 3tDGibM2tqMyqIyukqmmMw
 ---

 At VTEX, it is possible to integrate with the Khipu payment provider.
-With this connector, your store can make sales through promissory.
+With this provider, your store can make sales through Notes Payable.

-To configure Khipu affiliation, follow the steps below:
+To configure Khipu, follow the steps below:

-1. In the VTEX Admin, go to __Store Settings > Payments > Settings__, or type __Settings__ in the search bar at the top of the page.
+1. In the VTEX Admin, go to __Store Settings > Payment > Providers__, or type __Providers__ in the search bar at the top of the page.
-2. In the __Gateway affiliations__ tab, click on the `+` button.
+2. On the providers screen, click the `New Provider` button.
-3. Click on the __Khipu__ connector.
+3. Type the name __Khipu__ in the search bar and click on the name of the provider.
 4. Fill in the __Application Key__ and __Application Token__ fields with data provided by Khipu.
 5. In the __Payment settlement__ field, select one of the available options: